 Although graduate students do not qualify for grants from the state or federal government, there are other options to help fund your ASU education.
-Some private donors offer scholarships to graduate students and more information is available on the Scholarship Search.
+Some private donors offer scholarships to graduate students and more information can be found on Scholarship Search.